raritet/raritet.github.io/_drafts/2016-05-31-artificial-synesthesia.md

 Finally, the overlay is mixed back in to the video stream and displayed on the screen.
 Even though we are talking about video of the "real world," you can see from the signal flow described above that this is all still a two-dimensional system.

 In the case of the MR systems like Magic Leap, the signal flow must account for the third dimension so that the letter's color overlay shows up on top of the letter in space and not just as paint on a screen.
+The most straightforward way I see of doing this is with the "environment understanding cameras" in the Microsoft HoloLens for [spatial mapping](https://developer.microsoft.com/en-us/windows/holographic/spatial_mapping).
+In this case I can use the spatial mapping to tell my program where is space a piece of text is, and more importantly the orientation of the plane it is on.

 Given the problems discussed in the Background section, based on my current research it appears that I will have to explore the innards of the Tesseract OCR library to extract the outline information